Genivia/ugrep/README.md

       ugrep --bool 'PATT1 -(PATT2|PATT3)'... ugrep -e PATT1 --andnot PATT2 --andnot PATT3 ...
       ugrep --bool '"PATT1" "PATT2"' ...     ugrep -e '\QPATT1\E' --and '\QPATT2\E' ...

-  Boolean query conditions apply to lines by default (grep is a line matching tool!)
+  Boolean query conditions apply to lines by default, because grep is generally a line-based pattern matcher.
 Specify `--files --bool` to apply the Boolean query to files as a whole: a file matches if all Boolean conditions are satisfied by matching patterns anywhere in the file.

 - Fzf-like search with regex (or fixed strings with `-F`), fuzzy matching with up to 4 extra characters with `-Z+4`, and words only with `-w`, press TAB and ALT-y to view a file, SHIFT-TAB and Alt-l to go back to view the list of matching files ordered by best match